Thomas Fujiwara (Associate Professor, Economics; Brazil LAB Associate Director)

 We are working on existing data, such as published historical statistics from surveys and administrative records (e.g. reports on taxation, governmental budgets and industrial, labor and household surveys with microdata never or no longer available) and microdata (e.g. censuses and sample surveys).
 Only a small number of countries can count on the wealth of novel data we recently discovered in Brazil.
 The large set of data sources we are assembling and analyze has no precedents in any research project on Latin America.
 In the world, only recently have studies taken our path of combining long duration, broad historical analysis with advanced statistical techniques.

 The new database will allow multiple Princeton researchers to explore how institutions and individual characteristics shape the distribution of economic production.
-Princeton graduate and undergraduate students from Economics, Politics, and the Woodrow Wilson School, and affiliated with the Brazil LAB, will be involved in database building and in studying the data sets.
+Princeton graduate and undergraduate students from Economics, Politics, and the Princeton School of Public and International Affairs, and affiliated with the Brazil LAB, will be involved in database building and in studying the data sets.